alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

-See the official CF guide: [Getting Started Deploying Ruby on Rails Apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html).
+For full details of the official Cloud Foundry guide [Getting Started Deploying Ruby on Rails Apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html).

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Rails app requires a database, it must be able to work with PostgreSQL (this should be the case if the app follows the 12-factor principle of treating the database as a loosely-coupled backing service).